 This manual refers to the “Premium Crypto Investment Tracker v1.1“.
 I will keep this page updated as newer versions are released.
 If you wish to learn more about this update, visit my other page.
 Check the FAQ if you still have questions left after reading this guide.

 Welcome to your newly found unique investment tracker.
-This tracker was built for cryptocurrencies!
-It has some amazing features, including net worth tracking, tax report (FIFO/LIFO), connection with CoinMarketCap API and accounts for lost cryptocurrencies due to transfer (e.g. from wallet to exchange).
-Not only will it track your investments portfolio for you, it will also provide help you stay up to date with the latest news through the available NewsFeed!.
+CoinAtlas built this tracker for cryptocurrencies!
+It has some fantastic features, including net worth tracking, tax report (FIFO/LIFO), connection with CoinMarketCap API, and accounts for lost cryptocurrencies due to transfer (e.g., from wallet to exchange).
+Not only will it track your investments portfolio for you, but it will also help you stay up to date with the latest news through the available NewsFeed!

 This page consists of two parts.
-In the first part, a description of how to set up the tracker is provided and in the second part a description is provided of all the essential sheets.
+In the first part, a description of how to set up the tracker is provided, and in the second part, a report is provided of all the essential sheets.
 The goal is that every user is capable of using the spreadsheet optimally.

 In the setup sheet, perform the following actions, in these order:

 - Step 1: Fill in your data in the account box (maximum up to thirty).
-For example, enter different brokers and/or exchanges.
+For example, enter different brokers and exchanges.
 Do not remove CryptoTransfer!

 - Step 2:

-– Go to the History sheet.
+- – Go to the History sheet.
 Take a look at how the data has been entered.
 Make sure to enter cryptocurrency symbols.
-For example use “BTC” instead of “bitcoin”.
-Then delete column A up and till E. Leave column “F”.
-This column automatically calculates the average price based on your total purchase costs and the amount of coins.
-Then delete column “G” and “H”.
-Now fill in the history sheet with your transaction history.
-Your broker and/or exchange often provides this data.
-Add any fee’s to the total purchase cost..
+For example, use “BTC” instead of “bitcoin.”
+Then delete column A up and till E. Leave column “F.” This column automatically calculates the average price based on your total purchase costs and the number of coins.
+Then delete columns “G” and “H.” Now fill in the history sheet with your transaction history.
+Your broker and exchange often provide this data.
+Add any fees to the total purchase cost.

-Important Note: If your broker does not provide you with a crypto to fiat conversion number, but instead a crypto to crypto conversion number (e.g. bnb/btc conversion), then look up the historical price at time t at your exchange and use that fiat number to sell bnb and buy btc.
-For example, if 10 BNB was converted into 0.05 bitcoins at 03/01/2021 at 13:00 using binance, then search their website and find the historical price of 10 BNB (=2100 euro) and sell 10 BNB for 1000 euro’s, followed by a second input of buying 0.05 BTC with the total cost of 2100 euro.
+- Important Note: If your broker does not provide you with crypto to fiat conversion number, but instead crypto to crypto conversion number (e.g., BNB/BTC conversion), then look up the historical price at time t at your exchange and use that fiat number to sell bnb and buy BTC.
+For example, if 10 BNB was converted into 0.05 bitcoins on 03/01/2021 at 13:00 using Binance, then search their website and find the historical price of 10 BNB (=2100 euros) and sell 10 BNB for 1000 euros, followed by a second input of buying 0.05 BTC with the total cost of 2100 euro.

 - Step 3: Go to Menu>CoinAtlas>Build Report>LIFO/FIFO.
 Learn more about the difference and implications for taxes here).
-Make sure to give authorisation by clicking continue > chose your gmail account > advanced > go to portfolio (unsafe).
+Make sure to give authorization by clicking continue > choose your Gmail account > advanced > go to the portfolio (unsafe).
 This is standard procedure for running ANY script.

 - Step 6: Register at coinmarketcap and retrieve your personal API key from here.
 Go to Menu>App Script>CoinAtlas.
 Add your personal coinmarketcap API key inside the function “coinMarketCap“, specifically here: “X-CMC_PRO_API_KEY”: ‘fbe6a0e0-xxxx-xxxx-xxxx-xxxxxxxxeec9′”

-- Step 7: Once your history is completely filled out, manually fill in the date of today (do not use =TODAY() function!).
-From this moment onwards, your lifetime net worth will be tracked.
+- Step 7: Once your history is filled out, manually fill in today’s date (do not use the =TODAY() function!).
+From this moment onwards, the tracker will track your lifetime net worth.

-- Step 8: Click on “activate triggers” to start running the functions which track your networth.
-WARNING: Only click once on the trigger!!!
-If you accidently clicked twice or more, then you will need to remove the triggers manually.
+- Step 8: Click on “activate triggers” to start running the functions which track your net worth.
+WARNING: Only click once on the trigger!
+If you accidentally clicked twice or more, you will need to remove the triggers manually.
 See FAQ for more info.

 - Step 9: Optional: Update price data of cryptocurrencies in the custom menu as required.
-Otherwise it will be updated every 5 minutes.
+Otherwise, the function will update it every 5 minutes.

-- Step 10: Optional: Turn off/on newsfeed in custom menu.
+- Step 10: Optional: Turn off/on the newsfeed in the custom menu.

 - Price data is retrieved from CoinMarketCap (CMC) through an API.
 There is a limit to 333/calls per day and 10000 calls/month.
 I expect you will not reach the free limit plan.
-However, if you require more, you will need to upgrade from the free plan to one of the paid ones.
+However, if you require more, you will need to upgrade from the free plan to one paid one.

 - The top 100 coins of coinmarketcap are tracked.
 If you require more, then consider changing the limit inside the coinmarketcap function (Menu> App Script > CoinAtlas > coinMarketCap function).
-Specifically in “const url = `https://pro-api.coinmarketcap.com/v1/cryptocurrency/listings/latest?start=1&limit=100`” change limit=100 to any other limit, e.g. 500.
-Note that this increases your calls per day and this means you might have to downwards adjust your trigger for this function.
+Specifically, in “const URL = `https://pro-api.coinmarketcap.com/v1/cryptocurrency/listings/latest?start=1&limit=100`” change limit=100 to any other limit, e.g., 500.
+Note that this increases your calls per day, which means you might have to adjust your trigger for this function downwards.
 See FAQ for more information.

-- The function “Build report” is a script which automatically calculates howmany shares you own of every asset and the average price you paid for it.
-If you sell a certain asset, it will use the FIFO or LIFO method to sell the asset.
-If you no longer own any shares of the asset, it will be deleted automatically from the sheet “Positions”.
+- The function “Build report” is a script that automatically calculates how many shares you own of every asset and the average price you paid for it.
+If you sell a particular investment, it will use the FIFO or LIFO method to sell the asset.
+If you no longer own any investment shares, they will be deleted automatically from the sheet “Positions.”
 It is possible to use this to aid you in creating your tax report.
 Specifically, go to Menu>View>Hidden sheets>Report.
 This will reveal the “Report” sheet.
-However, everything is still in beta, so proceed with caution as spreadsheet is not desgined to do taxes for you.
+However, everything is still in beta, so proceed with caution as the spreadsheet is not designed to do taxes for you.

-- The main output currency must be written in such a manner that “Googlefinance” can find it.
+- The main output currency must be written so that “Google finance” can find it.
 Test it first in a different cell to prevent errors.

 - The money-weighted-average-return (MWAR) is used to calculate your “total return” over your portfolio.

 - If your portfolio is less than one year old, the MWAR will give you back an inflated number.
-For example if you made 10% return in one month, it will return 120%, because it will assume that you keep making this return.
+For example, if you made a 10% return in one month, it will return 120% because it will assume that you keep making this return.
 Learn more about the MWAR here.

-- If the spreadsheet is too large or too small for your screen, go to “view” and change the “zoom”.
-For example I use 135% zoom as I have a 2k screen and 27 inch screen.
+- If the spreadsheet is too large or too small for your screen, go to “view” and change the “zoom.”
+For example, I use 135% zoom as I have a 2k screen and a 27-inch screen.

-- The tracker supports by default 30 accounts.
-For the calculation of the account balance, deposits & sells are considered positive cash flow and buys & withdrawals as negative cashflow.
-If you move cash from account 1 to account 2, then put a withdrawal in account 1 and deposit same amount in account 2.
+- The tracker supports, by default, 30 accounts.
+For calculating the account balance, deposits & sells are considered positive cash flow, and buys & withdrawals as negative cash flow.
+If you move cash from account 1 to account 2, put a withdrawal in account 1 and deposit the same amount in account 2.

 Description of spreadsheet

 The first sheet you will encounter after the Setup sheet is the Dashboard.
-Here, you will find a summary of essential parts of your portfolio.
-On the top you will find your daily performance in absolute terms, percentages, total unrealized gains and realized gains.
+Here, you will find a summary of the essential parts of your portfolio.
+On the top, you will find your daily performance in absolute terms, percentages, total unrealized gains, and realized gains.
 Moreover, you can view your current cash balance and account balance on the top right.
-In the middle right you can see your total unrealized & realized gains in absolute terms.
+In the middle-right you can see your total unrealized & realized gains in absolute terms.

 Explanation of the metrics